-Gluten is the protein part of wheat, rye, and barley.
+Gluten is the common name for toxic storage proteins found in wheat, rye, and barley.
 For many people, consuming gluten isn’t an issue; however for others with gluten sensitivities or celiac disease, gluten can cause serious health concerns.

 Gut Bacteria and Prebiotics: